-The Sheffield City Region (SCR) has been hit hard by COVID.
+The Sheffield City Region (SCR) has been hit hard by COVID-19.

-In response, we have developed a Renewal Action Plan (RAP) to deliver a jobs-led recovery.
-Our aim to provide immediate help for our people, employers and places, while also contributing to our longer-term goals and the transformation of our City Region.
+In response, we have developed a Renewal Action Plan which aims to provide immediate help for local people, employers and places, while also contributing to our longer-term goals and the transformation of the City Region.
 It must make us:

-- Stronger an economic transformation to create not just a bigger economy but a better one: higher-tech, higher skill, and higher-value; - Greener a green transformation to decarbonise our economy, improve our environment, and revolutionise our transport; and - Fairer a transformation of wellbeing and inclusion, raising our quality of life, reducing inequality, and widening opportunity.
+- Stronger an economic transformation to create not just a bigger economy but a • better one: higher-tech, higher skill, and higher-value; - Greener a green transformation to decarbonise our economy, improve our • environment, and revolutionise our transport; and - Fairer a transformation of wellbeing and inclusion, raising our quality of life, reducing inequality, and widening opportunity.

-The investment we are asking for will not just deliver a jobs-led recovery to rescue the South Yorkshire economy; it will also start to 'level it up'.
-It will back our people and our entrepreneurs when they need it the most, and create better, as well as more, jobs.
-It will accelerate the transition to Net Zero Carbon while making our communities stronger.
+The investment we are asking for will not just help rescue the South Yorkshire economy, it will also start to 'level it up'.

+It will back people and our entrepreneurs when they need it the most, and create better, as well as more, jobs.
+It will accelerate the transition to Net Zero Carbon while making communities stronger.
 It will help not just South Yorkshire, but the whole country.

 Our Renewal Action Plan has been developed in close partnership with our business community, councils, universities and other partners.

 It focuses on the immediate relief we must provide over the coming 12-18 months (depending on how long it takes to fully control this virus) and the seeds we must sow now to build back better.
 That support is targeted around three areas of action: